 The Togiak River is only 48-miles (77 km) long.
 It begins its life from the Togiak Lake before flowing all the way to the ocean at Togiak Bay.
 It’s on our top list as it has always been a very productive river producing all five species of Pacific Salmon along with some great Dollie action and huge Rainbows.
 It is a great river to get good all-round action.

 The Ayakulik River located on the southwestern shore of Kodiak Island is the largest river system on the island.
 This is such a great little river that only flows for 28 miles from its headwaters to the shore of Kodiak Island.
 This river is only accessed by two fishing lodges so if you want something well out of the way it’s a great destination.
 The fishing is mainly for Salmon and they get huge runs of the 5 species.
 My favourite fishing times here are either for the Kings fishing right down by the estuary catching sea liced fish or later in the year when they get massive runs of Silvers and you are catching 40 to 50 fish per angler per day.

-I hope this gives you some insight to which rivers to visit.
+I hope this gives you some insight into which rivers to visit.
 If you have any questions please feel free to ask at any time.